yassinesqualli/spreadsheet/README.md

 ![TT](https://user-images.githubusercontent.com/93094605/146659590-8e70d56e-4db5-41eb-be3f-0fd1efa1e243.gif)

-For your first example, we will playing the Designer for a fast application creation.
+For our first example, we will playing the Designer for a fast application creation.
 The application is from Qt Examples and is a simple text editor program built around QPlainText.

 ![](ee.PNG)